connext/monorepo/README.md

 -When a given bid is submitted to chain, the contracts will do the following:
 Check that there are enough funds available for the transaction.

--Swap the router's Nomad-flavored funds for the canonical asset of the chain if needed.
+-Swap the router's Connext-flavored funds for the canonical asset of the chain if needed.
 Send the swapped funds to the correct target (if it is a contract, this will also execute calldata against the target).

 -Hash the router's params and store a mapping of this hash to the router's address in the contract.

 --> At this point, the user's tx has already been completed!

-Later, when the Nomad message arrives, a heavily batched tx can be submitted to take all pending hashes received over Nomad and look up whether they have corresponding router addresses in the hash -> router address mapping.
-If they do, then Nomad assets are minted and given to the router.
+Later, when the message arrives, a heavily batched tx can be submitted to take all pending hashes received and look up whether they have corresponding router addresses in the hash -> router address mapping.
+If they do, then bridge assets are minted and given to the router.

-Note: if the router gives the incorrect amount of funds to a user or if they execute the wrong calldata, then the router's param hash will not match the hash coming over Nomad and the router will not get reimbursed.
+Note: if the router gives the incorrect amount of funds to a user or if they execute the wrong calldata, then the router's param hash will not match the hash coming over the messaging layer and the router will not get reimbursed.
 This is the core security mechanism that ensures that routers behave correctly.

 Note 2: Routers will take a 30-60 minute lockup on their funds when relaying transactions.
 While this theoretically reduces capital efficiency compared to the existing system, in practice the lack of need to rebalance will mean that routers have more capital available more often regardless.